Croquettelunchers/Portfolio/Megan.md

 ### Color Palette conforming: LUT
 to conform with the artistic direction of the project, I'm using the NES palette to get that Megaman retro feel.
-We can ensure conformity by using a LUT, or Look up table reference.
+I did so by using a LUT, or Look up table reference.
+This method provides many benefits: since the LUT is occuring localy (as opposed to globaly using post-processing), it can be left out of some shaders that would never need this, like particles.
+Colors can be tweened dynamicaly and always be compliant with the artistic direction.

 <img src="Projects/Megan/NesLUTCompact2.png" alt="NesLUT" style="height: auto; width: auto">
 <span style="color: gray;"> a Gameboy LUT Megan next to her NES counterpart.</span>